Local Flood Hazard

 Determine if your property is subject to flooding: Properties subject to flooding are categorized into different types of zones.
 If your property is located in an “A” Zone, your property is within the Special Flood Hazard Area (SFHA) and you could experience flooding.

 Check your flood hazard area: You can request site specific information from the local Flood Plain Manager if you are in a SFHA or have experienced a flood.
 This information includes the flood depth of the first floor and historical information about flooding in the area.
 The Flood Plain Manager can also make a visit to evaluate your property, review the problem, and explain the most appropriate flood protection measures.
-If your property is located within the city limits of North Charleston, your Flood Plain Manager is Charles Williams.
+If your property is located within the city limits of North Charleston, your Flood Plain Manager is David Rushton.

 Keep drainage ditches free of obstruction and debris: The Storm Water Utility Division maintains all City storm drainage systems.
 The City’s storm water crews perform storm drain piping repairs and accomplish storm drainage ditch maintenance and cutting for the ditches within the City’s responsibility.
 They maintain about 120 miles of open drainage ditches, cutting and clearing over 35 miles of artery ditches on a regular basis.
 By city ordinance, open roadside ditches are the responsibility of the property owner.
 Keeping drainage channels free of obstruction reduces flooding in the events of heavy rains.
 Obstructions can be reported to the Storm Water Division of the Department of Public Works by calling 843-745-1026.